FelixHohne/DataVisualization/README.md

 **Parental Education and and Marriage Rates:**

 Is there a relationship between the level of education and the percentage of couples being married when their child is born?
-As modern Social Science has led us to expect, the approximately 3.8 million births in the United States in 2018 clearly indicate that higher parental education is generally though not perfectly correlated with a higher rate of marriage.
+As newspaper articles have led us to expect, the approximately 3.8 million births in the United States in 2018 clearly indicate that higher parental education is generally though not perfectly correlated with a higher rate of marriage.

 Due to space limitations, I use abbreviations for each level of education: